Mdulchin/Mdulchin/README.md

 ### Hi there, I'm Madeline 👋

-I'm currently a software engineering student at Flatiron School, and am looking for a software engineering job!
+I'm a recently graduated student of the Flatiron School's software engeering program, and am currently on the job search!

 # Projects: